Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Introduction

-The starting point for the proofs of Theroems~\ref{hickelsats} and~\ref{elsing} is the framework introduced in \cite{A3}, and further developed in \cite{AG}, for polynomial ideals in $\C^n$.
-In \cite{EW1} and \cite{EW2} these ideas are adapted to toric compactifications of $\C^n$ other than $\P^n$, which leads to ``sparse'' effective membership results.
-In our case, let us first assume that $X$ is a smooth projective variety and that $f_1,\ldots,f_m$ are sections of an ample line bundle $L\to X$ with common zero set $Z^f$.
-From the Koszul complex generated by the $f_j$ we define a current $R^f$ with support on $Z^f$ and taking values in (a direct sum of) negative powers of $L$.
-If $\phi$ is a section of $L^{\otimes s}$, vanishing enough on $Z^f$ so that the current $R^f\phi$ vanishes, and if in addition $L^{\otimes s}$ is positive enough so that a certain sequence of $\dbar$-equations can be solved on $X$, we end up with a holomorphic solution $q=(q_1,\ldots,q_m)$ to \eqref{likhet2}.
-The tricky point here is to verify, by means of multivariable residue calculus, that $\phi$ annihilates $R^f$, i.e., $R^f\phi=0$.
+The starting point for the proofs of Theorems~A and~B is the framework for solving division problems using residue theory introduced in \cite{A3}, and further developed in \cite{AG, EW1, EW2}: Assume that $X$ is a smooth projective variety and that $f_1,\ldots,f_m$ are sections of an ample line bundle $L\to X$ with common zero set $Z^f$.
+From the Koszul complex generated by the $f_j$ one defines a current $R^f$ with support on $Z^f$ and taking values in a direct sum of negative powers of $L$.
+If $\phi$ is a section of $L^{\otimes s}$ such that the current $R^f\phi$ vanishes, and if in addition $L^{\otimes s}$ is positive enough, so that certain cohomology classes on $X$ vanish, and thus a certain sequence of $\dbar$-equations can be solved on $X$, one ends up with a holomorphic solution $q=(q_1,\ldots,q_m)$ to \eqref{likhet2}.

-The main novelty in this paper is an extension of this framework to singular $X$.
-In this case we need an embedding $i\colon X\to Y$ of $X$ into a smooth manifold $Y$.
-In $Y$ we define a residue current $R^{\J_X}$ obtained from a free resolution of the ideal sheaf $\J_X$ associated with $X$, and the ``product'' current $R^f\w R^{\J_X}$.
-If all data, i.e., $L$, $f_j$, and $\phi$, admit extensions to $Y$, which is the case in Theorem~\ref{hickelsats}, then we can proceed basically as before, showing that $\phi$ annihilates $R^f\w R^{\J_X}$, solving $\dbar$-equations in $Y$ and ending up with a holomorphic solution to \eqref{likhet2}.
-Via an additional trick it is in fact enough to solve $\dbar$-equations on $X$, so that we can avoid relying on vanishing theorems on $Y$.
-This is described in Section~\ref{divandres}.
-In the proof of Theorem~\ref{elsing} additional difficulties arise, since we have no a~priori extensions to a smooth manifold $Y$.
-In particular, in order to get a $\mu_0$ that is independent of $L\to X$ we need a new estimate of the singularities of so-called structure forms on $X$; this is proved in Section~\ref{pukas}.
+The main novelty in this paper is an extension of this framework to singular $X$, see Section ~\ref{divandres}.
+Given an embedding $i\colon X\to Y$ of $X$ into a smooth manifold $Y$ and a locally free resolution on $Y$ of $\Ok^Y/\J_X$, where $\J_X$ is the ideal sheaf associated with $X$, we construct an intrinsic principal value current $\omega$ on $X$, following \cite{AS}, and a ``product current'' $R^f\w\omega$.
+If $L$, $f_j$, and $\phi$ admit extensions to $Y$, which is the situation in Theorem~A with $Y=\P^N$, we can proceed basically as before: If $R^f\w \omega \phi=0$, which is indeed an intrinsic condition on $X$, and certain cohomology classes on $Y$ vanish, we end up with a holomorphic solution to \eqref{likhet2}; this is how we prove Theorem~A. By a small variation one can make this procedure more intrinsic and assume vanishing of cohomology classes on $X$ rather than on $Y$.

+For the proof of Theorem ~B we cannot use this strategy directly, since we have no a~priori extensions of $L$, $f_j$, and $\phi$ to a smooth manifold $Y$.
+However, for a fixed $L$ it is possible to find an embedding $i\colon X\to Y$ such that $L$ extends.
+Given such an embedding, without assuming holomorphic extensions of $f_j$ and $\phi$, we construct a variant $\widetilde R\wedge \omega$ on $X$ of $R^f\w\omega$, again with the property that if $\widetilde R\w \omega \phi=0$ and the crucial cohomology classes vanish on $X$ we get a holomorphic solution to \eqref{likhet2}.